Kyndryl brand standards

 When pairing the Living Trellis with typography, use short phrases set in large type with bold or medium weight.
 To preserve readability, reduce the trellis line weight significantly and avoid using Expressive type.

-The Living Trellis can serve as a decorative element when paired with photography, with two approved treatments.
-Explore these treatments below.
+The Living Trellis can serve as a decorative element when paired with photography.
+Explore our two approved treatments to the right.

 Use the trellis as a frame, positioning the photo on top.
 Ensure enough of the trellis remains visible so the pattern is clearly recognizable — avoid scaling the photo so large that only fragments of the trellis lines remain.